saeidsoheily/machine-learning/README.md

 - Gaussian Mixture Model implementation in Python (new sample generator from the same distribution)
 - Kernel Density Estimation implementation in Python (new sample generator from the same distribution)
 - Sklearn Classification implementation in Python (classifiers comparison)
+- Sklearn Regression implementation in Python [using PipeLine] (LinearRegression vs RandomForestRegressor)
 - To be continued...

 R: